 But what role does tea play in the diet?

 Well, it depends on who you ask.
 There are three major proponents of the diet - Dr. Loren Cordain, Robb Wolf and Mark Sisson.
 Dr. Cordain recommends that followers of the Paleo Diet avoid caffeine, so regular tea is out.
 However green tea is allowed due to it’s relatively low caffeine levels.
-Upon checking, we discovered that Guayusa falls into the same caffeine level ranges as green tea per 8oz cup (35-70mg), so it’s a good candidate for a green tea alternative in the Paleo diet - especially considering its lack of tannins and increased antioxidant levels.
+Guayusa (based on the usual 2g or so per cup serving) falls into the same caffeine level ranges as green tea per 8oz cup (35-70mg), so it’s a good candidate for a green tea alternative in the Paleo diet - especially considering its lack of tannins and increased antioxidant levels.

 Although Guayusa possesses more caffeine than a cup of black tea, it has less than a cup of coffee.
 It contains theobromine, a mild stimulant also found in chocolate.
 Theobromine is said to be one of the key compounds that help us enjoy chocolate, by positively affecting our mood and state of alertness.
 Better yet, as a ‘vasodilator’ theobromine also reduces reduces the chance of heart failure and high blood pressure by widening the blood vessels.